 In July 2021, the FASB issued ASU 2021-05, Lease (Topic 842): Lessors - Certain Leases with Variable Lease Payments ("ASU 2021-05").
 The guidance in ASU 2021-05 amends the lease classification requirements for the lessors under certain leases containing variable payments to align with practice under ASC 840.
 The lessor should classify and account for a lease with variable lease payments that do not depend on a reference index or a rate as an operating lease if both of the following criteria are met: 1) the lease would have been classified as a sales-type lease or a direct financing lease in accordance with the classification criteria in ASC 842-10-25-2 through 25-3; and 2) the lessor would have otherwise recognized a day-one loss.
 The amendments in ASU 2021-05 are effective for fiscal years beginning after December 15, 2021, with early adoption permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2020-05 will have on its consolidated financial statements.
+The adoption of ASU 2020-05 is not expected to have a material impact on the Company's consolidated financial statements.